Andries van Eertvelt

 (Antwerp 1590 – 1652)

 Shipping off a Mediterranean coast

 Oil on canvas, 232.3 x 149.2 cm

 – Auction Christie's, London, October 31, 2007, lot 1

 Registered at the RKD – Netherlands Institute for Art History in The Hague under number 292459.

-Andries van Eertvelt was a Flemish painter, draughtsman and engraver who was one of the first Flemish artists to specialize in marine art.
+Andries van Eertvelt was a Flemish painter, draftsman and engraver who was one of the first Flemish artists to specialize in marine art.
 Van Eertvelt was a pupil of Hendrik Cornelisz Vroom (1566-1640) and, in the early part of his career, painted small seascapes in the manner of his master.
-After 1615 he travelled together with one of his pupils, Matthieu van Plattenberg, to Italy.
+After 1615 he traveled together with one of his pupils, Matthieu van Plattenberg, to Italy.
 Having been influenced by his time spent in Italy, he decided to paint on a grander and larger scale.
 This work can, therefore, almost certainly be dated to the latter part of his career.
 Van Eertvelt was very successful as a marine artist and some of his works were exported to markets in Spain and Portugal.
-Court artist and painter Anthony van Dyck (1599-1641) painted a portrait and an engraving of Van Eertvelt, which was included in Van Dyck’s Iconography (Icones Principum Virorum): a collection of portraits of then contemporary leading personalities.
-Van Eertvelt is even remembered as “son of the seas” by the Flemish 17th century biographer Cornelis de Bie.
+Court artist and painter Anthony van Dyck (1599-1641) painted a portrait and an engraving of Van Eertvelt, which was included in Van Dyck's Iconography (Icones Principum Virorum): a collection of portraits of then contemporary leading personalities.
+Van Eertvelt is equally remembered as “son of the seas” by the Flemish 17th century biographer Cornelis de Bie.